On the panikin filled to the brim, no date: just desserts for wage labour

 3 The in/transitive

-3.3 Outside of the letter-writing practices of the very white Jan Smuts, the intransitive characterises ‘notes to self’ because self does not address self directly, although ‘one’ in English serves a similar purpose, for ‘one’ thinks removes the thinking subject/object, while ‘I think’ centres it.
+3.3 Outside of the letter-writing practices of the very white Jan Smuts, the intransitive characterises ‘notes to self’ because self does not address self directly, although ‘one’ in English serves a similar purpose, for saying or writing that ‘one’ thinks removes the thinking subject/object, while ‘I think’ centres it.
 ‘One’ has the effect of removing the subject and by doing so provides a spurious, or rather a false, objectivity and distance.
 When a piece of writing has subjects and objects, this acknowledges presence.
 Notes to self ordinarily have intransitive verbs in the sense of not having objects as well as subjects, because self knows what self is referring to.
 There is activity, but the ‘who’ aspects of subjects and objects are treated in particular way, one that results in any later third-party reader being unknowing of such matters.
 ‘Ticked off 26 hamels [castrated young male sheep], 143 ewes, 2 loads mealies’, for example, has an activity but no subject who did the ticking, while the object or purpose of this activity is not mentioned either.
 How to know who and what?
 The present-day reader cannot in a full sense of the word ‘know’.

 3.4 The removal of the writer as also a subject, the ‘writing I’ or to use Barthes’ term ‘the scriptor’, has some interesting effects regarding this scrappy document.
 The scriptor is the person, here made invisible, who is knowing of and reporting on the details of the days of work that the men had carried out.
 Because of reports in the Forbes farming diaries and because of discernible handwriting on some inventories and tallies, it is clear that all members of the Forbes family might be involved in writing such things, as also might the various men they employed as managers of different aspects of their farming activities on the Athole estate and on the other farms that they owned elsewhere.